Detecting & Diagnosing Eye Diseases

 Symptoms of Cataracts

 Cataracts generally develop without pain or redness.
-Some symptoms of cataracts might include:
+Some symptoms of cataracts include:

 - Foggy or blurry vision